adrianoes/playwright-trello_API/README.md

 - See "https://code.visualstudio.com/" and install the latest VSC stable version.
 - To use yarn packet manager, open windows prompt as admin and execute the "corepack enable" command (Optional).
 - "yarn create playwright" and select TypeScript, tests, yes for github actions and true for install its browsers.
-- "yarn add dotenv -D", to install dotenv as a dev dependencie.
+- "yarn add dotenv -D", to install dotenv as a dev dependency.
 - Look for Playwright Test for VSCode in the extensions marketplace and install the official one from Microsoft.

 # Tests: